-MBOSE SSLC 2021- Meghalaya Board of School Education (MBOSE) organizes the MBOSE SSLC exam in the state.
-The application forms for MBOSE SSLC 2021 exams were accepted in offline mode through respective schools.
-Students who have passed class 9 exams can apply for Meghalaya SSLC exams.
-Here are the highlights of MBOSE 10th exams:
+MBOSE SSLC 2023- Meghalaya Board of School Education (MBOSE) organizes the MBOSE SSLC exam in the state.
+The application forms for MBOSE SSLC 2023 exams are accepted in offline mode through respective schools.
+Students who have passed class 9 exams can apply for the Meghalaya SSLC exams.
+Here are the highlights of the MBOSE 10th exams:

-- Students must solve the MBOSE previous year question papers to have hands-on with the exam pattern and marking scheme.
+- Students must solve the MBOSE previous year's question papers to have hands-on with the exam pattern and marking scheme.

-- The admit cards of MBOSE SSLC 2021 will be issued in the month of March through respective schools.
+- The admit cards of MBOSE SSLC 2023 were issued through respective schools.

 |Full Exam Name||Meghalaya Board of Secondary School Leaving Certificate Examination|

 Exam - Indian Languages/Additional English | Mode: Offline